 - Vent-Free – Vent-free gas fireplaces use a gas that doesn’t have the need for ventilation.
 A vent-free fireplace has slightly more freedom in the location of where you want to put it in the home.

-When it comes to indoor use, electric fireplaces have more variety of types and styles than either wood or gas fireplaces.
+Regarding indoor use, electric fireplaces have more variety in types and styles than wood or gas fireplaces.
 Here are all of the different types of indoor electric fireplaces:

 - Flat Wall Fireplace Mantel Package – These are fireplace kits that look the most like a traditional fireplace.
 These are fireplace kits because the mantel comes unattached to the fireplace and you attach it together during installation.
 This is so companies can offer a wide variety of mantel styles.
 You can also swap out the mantel if you update your decorating style at a later date.

-- Corner Fireplace – This is the same as the mantel package, however, it is built to fit into a room’s corner so that you can save some space or simply put the focus onto the corner of a room rather than the flat wall.
+- Corner Fireplace – This is the same as the mantel package.
+However, it is built to fit into a room’s corner so that you can save some space or simply put the focus on the corner of a room rather than the flat wall.

 - TV Stand Fireplace – These are fireplaces built into white TV stands to combine two pieces into one.
 However, these can have issues with fireplace performance due to the limited space.

 - Corner TV Stand Fireplace – These are just like the TV stand fireplaces, but built for corners.
-Unfortunately, these suffer from the same problems as the other TV stand version.
+Unfortunately, these suffer the same problems as other TV stand versions.